 ICMRS Scientific Frontier Webinar Series

-Where: An email announcement with a link to Zoom Video Conference will be sent to active members of the ICMRS.
+Where: An announcement with Zoom Video Conference link with be emailed to ICMRS members.

 If you are not able to attend ICMRS webinars, you are welcome to click here for recorded videos from ICMRS Scientific Frontier Webinar Series.